twhanigan/twhanigan.github.io/_pages/Team.md

         <img src="/images/Lab_Photos/wijitrmektong-wissarut-240x240.png" alt="Wissarut Wijitrmektong" style="width: 200px; height: 200px; border-radius: 50%; object-fit: cover;">
         <strong>Wissarut (Win) Wijitrmektong - Postdoctoral Fellow</strong>
         <p>PhD.
 University of Houston.</p>
-    </div>
-</div>

-My name is Wissarut Wijitrmektong, a pharmacist with extensive experience in pharmaceutical and analytical chemistry, as well as quality management systems, with a particular focus on late-stage pharmaceutical drug product development.
+        <p>My name is Wissarut Wijitrmektong, a pharmacist with extensive experience in pharmaceutical and analytical chemistry, as well as quality management systems, with a particular focus on late-stage pharmaceutical drug product development.
 Driven by a strong passion for early-stage drug discovery, I recently earned a Ph.D. in Medicinal Chemistry from the University of Houston in 2024 under the mentorship of Dr. Gregory Cuny.
 My doctoral research focused on structure-based drug optimization and the synthesis of kinase inhibitors targeting CDPK1, a protozoal kinase in Cryptosporidium parasites, for the treatment of cryptosporidiosis.
 As a recent graduate, I am eager to pursue new opportunities to enhance my expertise in chemical biology and computer-aided drug design, which are increasingly pivotal in modern drug discovery.
 My ultimate goal is to become a leader in the field, developing innovative therapeutics that address unmet clinical needs and improve human health.
-My leisure activities are watching movies/series, doing exercise e.g., table tennis, swimming, and dancing, as well as exploring new cafes and restaurants.
+My leisure activities are watching movies/series, doing exercise e.g., table tennis, swimming, and dancing, as well as exploring new cafes and restaurants.</p>
+    </div>
+</div>

 **Hiring**